 Steeped in traditional Japanese culture from his early childhood, Kihachiro expresses Japanese culture and arts in his own unique style based upon the ancient philosophy of Eki, central to which is the inevitability of change.
 His “Nishiura Style” exhibitions of incense, floral arrangements, calligraphy, and other art forms have been enthusiastically received in Japan and the world.

-Behind the Museum Café Director,
+Behind the Museum Café Owner,

 — Ryokusuido —

 Nishiura Bijyutsuten was established in 1912 in Tokyo Japan.

 Later the name was changed to Nishiura Ryokusuido.

 Our shop is located on Kotto-dori (Antique street) in Aoyama, a very lively town in Tokyo.